cbpark/ptc-cluster/docs/tips-and-tricks/madgraph.md

 # MadGraph

 Since there are a lot of questions and requests in regard to run [MadGraph 5](https://launchpad.net/mg5amcnlo) (MadGraph5_aMC@NLO) in the cluster, the instruction is given here.
-Here the version of MadGraph is 2.6.1.
+The version of MadGraph used here is 2.6.1.

 There are two ways to run MadGraph, _interactive execution_ and _batch processing_.
 Both are possible to run it in the cluster.

 ## Interactive execution

-Recall that running hard computations on the mater node is not allowed.
+Recall that running hard computations on the master node is not allowed.
 Still, We can get an interactive command interface in the compute node by `srun`.
 Before going there, we need to load some [modules](../modules.md) to use MadGraph.

 ``` no-highlight
 module load gnu7 MG5aMC_PY8_interface collier delphes